worstprgr/learningc/rules.md

 # Rules
 ## 1. Compiler = Smart
-You aren't smarter, than the compiler.
+You aren't smarter than the compiler.
 <br>

 ## 2. Use Buildins